Unusual Things to Do for Christmas

 Celebrate Christmas Traditions From Around the World

 Make a piñata and fill it with coins and candy like in Mexico.
-In the Ukraine, a twelve-course meal is served and the family’s youngest child sits by the window to watch for the first star to appear in the sky, signaling that it’s time to eat.
+In Ukraine, a twelve-course meal is served and the family’s youngest child sits by the window to watch for the first star to appear in the sky, signaling that it’s time to eat.
 Or dust off the snow and fire up the barbeque Australian style.
 Or do everything by candlelight for the entire day like in traditional Swedish lore.
 Do you want to know more about other Christmas traditions?
 Check out the blog on interesting facts about Christmas.
 Some of them will really surprise you!

 Fast for the Day